DanielMSchmidt/ansible-role-react-native/README.md

 Role Variables
 --------------

 - shells: the list of shells you want the environment variables to be set at.
 It defaults to `bash` and `fish` and it skips each shell it can't find.
+The supported shells are: `bash`, `fish`

 Dependencies
 ------------